apache/openserverless-cli/README.md

 irm bit.ly/get-ops-exe | iex
 ````

-# What is ops?
+# What is `ops`?

-Ops is the OpenServerless CLI.
+Well, as you can guess it helps with operations: `ops` is the OpenServerless CLI.

 It is a task executor on steroids.